Correlated many-body quantum dynamics of the Peregrine soliton: Introduction

 The aforementioned phenomena have been studied within the mean-field (MF) approximation, while their MB correlated character is, to the best of our knowledge, currently unexplored.
-It is indeed unclear whether and how the shape and properties of RW structures are affected when interparticle correlations are taken into account, especially as one departs from the integrable limit where the vast majority of studies has been limited, including in the ultracold atom realm; nevertheless, it is relevant to point out the presence of computationally-identified extensions of the relevant waveforms, e.g., in~\cite{WardKevrekidisWhitaker2019,Charalampidis2018Rogue} and more recently in the competing nonlinearity setting of~\cite{chandramouli2025rogue}.
-Importantly, an investigation of the beyond-MF features of PSs is anticipated to shed light on the participating microscopic mechanisms of RWs through the building blocks of the MB wavefunction and the ensuing correlation patterns.
+It is indeed unclear whether and how the shape and properties of RW structures are affected when interparticle correlations are taken into account, especially as one departs from the integrable limit where the vast majority of studies have been limited, including in the ultracold atom realm; nevertheless, it is relevant to point out the presence of computationally identified extensions of the relevant waveforms, e.g., in Refs.~\cite{WardKevrekidisWhitaker2019,Charalampidis2018Rogue} and more recently in the competing nonlinearity setting of Ref.~\cite{chandramouli2025rogue}.
+Importantly, an investigation of the beyond-MF features of PSs is anticipated to shed light on the participating microscopic mechanisms of RWs through the building blocks of the MB wave function and the ensuing correlation patterns.